forta-network/docs/docs/contest6-forta.md

 ## Rules

 - You will find two challenges listed below.
 Each challenge has a specific security concern that a Forta detection bot monitors for.
-Please submit your completed bots to the contest judges through the Google form linked above and on Forta Explorer.
+Please submit your completed bots to the contest judges through the Google form linked above and on Forta App.
 - Only the first **ten (10) QUALIFIED** submissions to each challenge that meet the requirements below will be considered.
 - After ten qualified submissions are received for each challenge, we will close the form and announce it on the #contests channel at Discord.
 As long as submissions are open, you are welcome to build and submit detection bots for all challenges!
 - All developers that submit a qualifying detection bot will receive a Forta NFT.